kayburns/women-snowboard/research/im2txt/README.md

 - [ ] add ./data/captions_only_valtrain2014.json or the code to get it
 - [ ] minor: fix the order of models
 - [ ] fix the absolute paths
+- [ ] replace the confusion.json with teh correct file
+- [ ] rename provided model "confidence" to be "confident"